 The way I am inside my office is not all that different from that way I am outside my office - that is to say, I have quite a warm and open demeanour.
 I'm candid, engaged, and genuinely curious about each person or couple I work with.
 While this is a professional relationship with professional boundaries, the connection in the room is easy and natural.
 Many of my clients have commented that they were surprised at the lack of awkwardness that they experienced in their first session.

 There are multiple factors that will influence this - the degree of your struggles, your willingness to commit to therapy, and financial constraints.
 We will mutually decide on targets for therapy and estimated treatment time at our first or second session.

-My fee is $135.00 per 60 minute session, for both individual and couples therapy.
+My fee is $160 (including GST) per 60 minute session for individual therapy; $175 (including GST) per 60 minute session for couples therapy.
 Payment can be made by cash, cheque, e-transfer or credit card, and is due immediately after your session.

 Many, but not all extended health providers cover a certain amount of sessions with an RCC.
 If you have extended health coverage through your benefits, please ensure that there is coverage for Registered Clinical Counsellors, so that there are no surprises when you submit your claim.